James Roday Rodriguez: Theatre

-Big screen and television
+1999–2005: Big screen and television beginnings

-His big screen debut was in the 1999 film Coming Soon alongside Gaby Hoffmann and Bonnie Root.
+Rodriguez's big screen debut was in the 1999 film Coming Soon alongside Gaby Hoffmann, Bonnie Root, Ryan Reynolds and Ashton Kutcher.

 Other early film credits include the 2003 film Rolling Kansas and the 2005 film adaptation of The Dukes of Hazzard.
-Behind the scenes, he and writing partners Todd Harthan and James DeMonaco wrote the screenplay for the 2006 film Skinwalkers.
-The team also worked on an unused script for the film adaptation of the video game Driver.

-Rodriguez's television credits include starring roles in 2001's First Years and NBC's Miss Match in 2003.
+Rodriguez's early television credits include starring roles in 2001's First Years and NBC's Miss Match in 2003.